icopy-site/awesome-cn/docs/awesome/awesome-gamemaker.md

 ## Blogs

 - [RefresherTowel](https://refreshertowelgames.wordpress.com/category/tutorial/) - Contains several posts on level generation.
-- [Tony Str](https://tonystr.net/articles) - Some great articles on working with JSON, regular expressions *(regex)*, and drawing circles in GML.
+- [Tony Str](https://tonystr.net/) - Some great articles on working with JSON, regular expressions *(regex)*, and drawing circles in GML.
 - [Katsaii](https://www.katsaii.com/content/blog/posts.html) - Some articles on more advanced GML topics.
 - [Meseta on Game Dev](https://meseta.dev/) - Seasoned GameMaker dev's thoughts on GameMaker concepts and libraries.
 - [Thoughts On GameMaker](https://github.com/JujuAdams/ThoughtsOnGameMaker) - Not a traditional blog but has great info on different GML techniques.
-- [ApathyHill](https://apathyhill.com/blog/category/gamemaker) - Some articles on GameMaker 3D, noise, sprite trails, and a few others.

 ## YouTube